 22 Aug Leverage Voice Search Optimisation to Grow your Australian Business

-People use voice assistants for search whether they are looking for a product/service, resource or local businesses and businesses in Australia as well as all over the world need to adapt as the up and coming methods of search gobble an increasingly large share of business-related searches.
+People use voice assistants to search whether they are looking for a product/service, resource or local businesses, as well as all over the world.
+Companies need to adapt themselves as the up and coming methods of search gobble an increasingly large share of business-related searches.

 However, the question is where to start?
-No worries, I have put together a guide that covers it all explaining how voice search works and also will provide you with few tips to optimise your website for the voice search revolution.
+No worries, I have put together a guide that covers it all explaining how voice search optimisation works and also will provide you with few tips to include your website in the voice search revolution.

 Why Voice Search Matters?

 This is probably the question popping up in your mind right now.
-It is important because before committing to spending time optimising your website for voice search, you should know that is it worth your while.
+It is important because before committing to spending time doing voice search optimisation on your website, you should know that is it worth your while.
 After all, your time is precious and you do not want to waste it on something that will not benefit you in the long run.
 But voice search is not a waste of time, it offers innumerable benefits to your business and to prove my word, here are few statistics.